vkadlcik/DB48X-on-DM42/help/db48x.md

 * In order to support the computer-related units better, also recognize the [power-of-two variants](https://en.wikipedia.org/wiki/Kilobyte), e.g. `1_kiB` is `1024_B`.
 Also recogize the `K` prefix in addition to `k`.

+### Units file

+The built-in units can be overriden by your own set of units, which is defined in a CSV file called `CONFIG/UNITS.CSV` in the calculator.

+* The first column indicates the menu the units should go in.

+* The second column indicates the unit name.

+* The third column indicates the units definition, and can be left empty if the definition can be deduced from the name of the unit, which is useful to make a unit appear in menus.

+* Additional fields are ignored, but could be used to hold additional information if you manage the units file using a standard spreadsheet, or for sommends about the units.

+For example, if you frequently switch between inches and millimeters and between hours and nanoseconds, as well as between Euros and US dollars, you can define a unit file that looks like this:

+`"Length", "mm", "", "Definition is empty: it's a SI m prefix for m unit"` `"Length", "in", "254/10000_m", "Prefer fractions for exact results"` `"Money",  "USD", "1_USD", "Use USD as the reference"` `"Money", "EUR", "1.07_USD", "Conversion factor of the day"`

+The commands `ShowBuiltinUnits` and `HideBuiltinUnits` indicate if the built-in uits should be shown after the units loaded from the file.
+The default is that when a units file is present, the built-in units are hidden.
+This only affects the menus.
+Built-in units can always be used in expressions if they are typed manually.
+However, units loaded from file will be looked up first, so that a built-in unit can be overriden by the units file, which can be useful if a definition changes like the US Survey foot changed on January 1st, 2023.

+If you build a units file, it is recommended that you do not exceed 17 unit submenus so that all unit categories fit on a single screen.

+### Cycle command customization

+The menu name `"Cycle"` is reserved to define sequences of units that the `Cycle` command will recognize as special.
+For example:

+`"Cycle", "in", "mm", "Cycle converts inches to mm"` `"Cycle", "mm", "in", "Cycle converts mm to inches"` `"Cycle", "EUR", "USD"`
+`"Cycle", "USD", "EUR"`
 # Release notes

 Release 0.4.9 - Full support for units (All Saints Edition)